Aconitum napellus has exquisite indigo blue hooded flowers held in delphinium like spires from late summer and autumn.

-Sow in punnets on surface of good quality seed raising mix.
-Cover to 5cm depth with moist seed mix or vermiculite.
+Now cover to 5cm depth with sieved seed mix or vermiculite.

 Label the punnet with the name and date sown.

-For best germination seeds now need a period of chilling (a pretend winter) – so wrap the sown, moist punnet in cling-wrap and place in fridge (not freezer) for 21 days.
+Now the seeds need a period of chilling (a pretend winter) – so wrap the sown, moist punnet in cling-wrap and place in fridge (not freezer) for 21 days.

 Then take out, unwrap punnet, and keep moist in approx. 25C, in a well lit position.

 Seeds need good light to sprout, but the punnet should not be in direct sunlight.

 Seeds germinate in approx. 30 days.

 Or sow seeds directly in garden in autumn/winter and leave to get the required chilling from nature to occur over winter before germinating in the spring.

 Seed Count: Minimum 20 seeds per packet approximately.

 (We aim to exceed the stated count, and give a generous serve)